 What is nicotine addiction?

 Nicotine is the substance that is inhaled when you smoke and it is this that makes smoking so addictive.
 If you smoke regularly, nicotine withdrawal symptoms start just a few hours after your last cigarette.
-You can find out how addicted you are and read more about nicotine addiction, see the separate leaflet called Quit Smoking (Smoking Cessation).
+To find out how addicted you are and to read more about nicotine addiction, see the separate leaflet called Quit Smoking (Smoking Cessation).

 Most regular smokers are addicted to nicotine; nicotine addiction is strong and difficult to break.
 This is where NRT can help.